remy/remysharp.com/public/about.md

 ## Now

-I run my own company [Left Logic](http://leftlogic.com).
+I run my own company [Left Logic](https://leftlogic.com).
 It's a web development company with strong focus in JavaScript &amp; HTML5 based bespoke applications.

-If you want to get in touch to discuss a potential project, please feel free to [contact](mailto:info@leftlogic.com) us.
+If you want to get in touch to discuss a potential project, please feel free to [contact](mailto:info@leftlogic.com) me.

 ## A Short(ish) History

 The nice people at .net magazine were nice enough to interview me, so you can [read about how I got in to this industry and what keeps me excited](http://www.creativebloq.com/html5/remy-sharp-learning-breaking-stuff-11125970).

+_Written in 2006._

 Brought up in Worthing (a sorry town, originally filled with old folk, now brimming with chavs), slipped through Boundstone high school, on to Worthing Sixth Form (oh - the good times) then after receiving an automatic acceptance to my second choice on the morning of my results, I guessed that I may not have done so well.
 I went through clearing taking Computer Information Systems Design at [Kingston](http://cism.kingston.ac.uk/).